skafos/TuriTextClassifier/README.md

 -  `requirements.txt` - a file describing all required python dependencies

 ## About the model
--  The sentiment classifier is trained on Yelp review data can be found [here](https://static.turi.com/datasets/regression/yelp-data.csv).
+-  The sentiment classifier is trained on [Yelp review data](https://static.turi.com/datasets/regression/yelp-data.csv).
 -  Once trained, you can feed the model a snippet of text, and it will predict a sentiment score between 1-5.
     -  A score of 1 means that the text is *negative* in nature.
     -  A score of 5 means that the text is *positive* in nature.
 -  The model takes about 15 minutes to train in the JupyterLab session on CPUs.
 To decrease this run time, you can deploy as a job and ask Skafos for more resources.
-To read more about this, check out [Metis Machine's documentation](https://docs.metismachine.io/docs/jobs-1)
+To read more about this, check out [Skafos Jobs documentation](https://docs.metismachine.io/docs/jobs-1)

 ### Predicting new text
 In `advanced_usage/text_in_turicreate.ipynb`, we've included some code to show you how to make predictions once you've trained a sentiment classification model by simply calling the `.predict()` method.